jianzhi-1/worthy/README.md

 3. 🤨 Emotion states and transitions
 Edgeworth usually appears reserved, but there are times where he might be "shocked"!
 Can you find those scenarios?
 Emotion inference is done through GPT text completion and the transition is done via an API call to the Flask backend.

+### Statistics
+The building of the entire application (including the trialling of Realtime APIs, DALL-E image generation, GPT prompting, videoing) took around 7 hours and $17.88 OpenAI credits.

 ### Resources
 - [OpenAI API Reference](https://platform.openai.com/docs/api-reference/introduction)